 Playing in this lowered tuning is not for everybody and for all situations.
 But I will do my best here to convince you to at least give it a try.

-A run-of-the-mill set of D’Addario Nyltech tenor strings tuned to G-C-E-A on a 17″ scale create a combined tension of 44.23 pounds (according to their string calculator).
+A run-of-the-mill set of D’Addario Nyltech tenor strings tuned to G-C-E-A on a 17″ scale create a combined tension of 44.23 pounds (according to the D’Addario string calculator).
 Drop that down a half-step to B6 and you end up with 39.40 pounds.
-Almost 5 pounds of difference in string tension is quite a bit.
+That’s almost 5 pounds of difference in string tension!
+Quite a bit.

 This lighter tension makes it feel like you dropped a gauge of strings.
 For instance, I use Worth CH strings.
 Tuned to B6 they feel more like I would expect a CT set to feel – the next lightest set of Worth strings.
 This is easier on your fingers and makes bends jump up to pitch faster and require less pressure while still retaining the feel of thicker strings.